Samuel-Tefera/Samuel-Tefera/README.md

 ## 🚀 About Me

-- I'm currently second year software enginnering student at Wachemo University.
+- I'm currently third year software enginnering student at Wachemo University.
 - Deeply passionate about problem-solving, innovation, and the incredible potential of AI.

 <!--## My Articles-->